 The eagerly anticipated Henry Hart Rice Urban Policy Forum, held each year at NYU Wagner, this year will feature a talk on Tuesday, Oct.
 17, at 6 p.m. by Kim Phillips-Fein, associate professor at the Gallatin School of Individualized Study, and the History Department of the College of Arts and Sciences, New York University.
 Phillips-Fein is the author of a new book on the lasting impact of the 1975 fiscal crisis, “Fear City: New York’s Fiscal Crisis and The Rise of Austerity Politics.”
 The New York Times recently praised it for its “refreshingly counterintuitive point of view.”

-Register HERE to Attend the forum at NYU Wagner, Puck Building, 295 Lafayette St., 2nd Floor, New York, N.Y. (corner of Houston and Lafayette streets).
+Register on the event page to attend the forum at NYU Wagner, Puck Building, 295 Lafayette St., 2nd Floor, New York, N.Y. (corner of Houston and Lafayette streets).